 The Biology A level costs £395.
 This can either be paid in one payment or you can take advantage of our easy payment scheme.

-You will be responsible for paying the examination entry fees to your chosen centre
+You will be responsible for paying the examination entry fees to your chosen centre.

-In some ways a Biology A-level online course achieves the same aim as a distance learning course, that you can study anywhere you want at any time, enabling you to fit your study around your work and lifestyle.
+In some ways a Biology A-level online course achieves the same aim as a distance learning course, in that you can study anywhere you want at any time, enabling you to fit your study around your work and lifestyle.
 However, we believe that you will find it easier to study from a printed course pack that you can annotate and add your own notes to.

 Your tutor is your greatest resource.
 All our tutors are PGCE-qualified or equivalent and experienced in their fields.
 If you are having any difficulty understanding the course then the very best thing you can do is pick up the phone and speak to your tutor.
 He or she will be really happy to help.